ipverse/asn-ip/README.md

 ## Update notes

-- 2023-9-3: The airheads at McAfee decided to insert an entire PEM certificate in the description field.
-The description field is now trimmed to a reasonable size.
+- 2025-8-3: Removed opinionated handle cleanup
+- 2023-9-3: Removed PEM certificates from description field

 ## Use cases
 - Firewalling, e.g. to ban all IP addresses from that notorious, Spam-friendly network provider